 Do you like recipes where the payoff in flavor is disproportionate to the amount of work involved?
 If so, you are going to love this easy Blackstone Fried Rice!
 It is healthy, satisfying, and such a fun recipe to make.
-(And it says less than 30 minutes to make!)
+(And it takes less than 30 minutes!)
 Dish it up for yourself, and you will see how ridiculously delicious it is.

 It is simple and makes the perfect easy side to most any protein.